julien6387/supvisors/docs/configuration.rst

     .. hint::

-        If the `netifaces <https://pypi.python.org/pypi/netifaces>`_ package is installed, it is possible to use IP addresses in addition to node names.
+        If the `psutil <https://pypi.python.org/pypi/psutil>`_ package is installed, it is possible to use IP addresses in addition to node names.

         Like the node names, the IP addresses are expected to be known to every related systems in the list.